AI Policy Guide

 Next, examine the tools that this neuron uses to adjust the data and calculate the final result.
 Surprisingly, this can be quite simple.
 In many cases, the math involved uses only simple arithmetic.

-Once the data enter the neuron, they encounter the green squares in figure 6.5; these represent a weight.
+Once the data enter the neuron, they encounter the green squares in above diagram showing a model of a perceptron; each of these squares represents a weight.
 Using weights, the neuron can amplify a certain element of the input data through multiplication.
-For instance, it is likely that the income bracket data in this example is strongly correlated with prime borrowers; therefore, this feature of the data should be amplified in the final decision.
+For instance, it is likely that the income bracket data in this example are strongly correlated with prime borrowers; therefore, this feature of the data should be amplified in the final decision.
 To do so, one multiplies that value by a weight to make it bigger, giving it more significance.

 Weights are a useful tool because they allow the truly important elements of the data to have an outsized effect on the result.
 Crucially, weights are a parameter that can also be tuned.
 The more important the value, the bigger a weight multiplier it will receive.
 Conversely, unimportant data can be eliminated by multiplying them by 0.
 Finding the correct weightings of data values can be seen as one of the core elements of a neuron’s intelligence.